FusionAuth developer image

 Security

-With passwordless authentication, if the user’s email account is hijacked, their account on your system is compromised.
+With magic link authentication, if the user’s email account is hijacked, their account on your system is compromised.
 However, many organizations have security policies and protections around email accounts.
 It is often easier to protect and regularly change one email account password than to change all of a user’s passwords.
 Email accounts are also more likely to have two-factor authentication enabled.

 There are no limits on how many passwordless requests can be made for a user, but only the most recent code is valid.
 Using any of the others, even if they have not yet expired, will display an Invalid login credentials message to the user.